Stig Wetzell: 1974 doping controversy

 Wetzell was caught doping during the 1974 Ice Hockey World Championship tournament in Finland.
 Testers found illegal amounts of Ephedrine in his urine sample.

 Wetzell's positive A- and B-samples caused Finland's 5–2 win over Czechoslovakia to be reversed to a 5–0 loss to the Czechs.
-It is still debated if Wetzell was intentionally using illegal substances.
 If Finland's 5-2 victory over Czechoslovakia had stood, Finland would have won bronze medals in the tournament.

 Wetzell received an International Competition ban due to his doping in the 1974 Championship Tournament.

 Later, Wetzell received an apology from the Finnish Ice Hockey Association, and he was inducted into the Finnish Hockey Hall of Fame in 2004.